Alex M. DiNello

 As a Principal of the Private Transactions team, Dr. ElBardissi joined Deerfield in 2017 to work on structured transactions in Deerfield’s Private Design Funds.
 Prior to joining Deerfield, Dr. ElBardissi was a Principal at Longitude Capital where he focused on investments in medtech and biotechnology.
 Prior to Longitude, Dr. ElBardissi was an Associate in J.P.
 Morgan’s Healthcare Investment Banking practice.

 His residency training in General Surgery was at Harvard Medical School’s Brigham and Women’s Hospital and in Cardiothoracic Surgery at Stanford University.
 Dr. ElBardissi has been independently funded by the National Institutes of Health and the Agency for Healthcare Research and Quality, has over 30 publications in leading peer reviewed scientific journals and has presented his research at numerous medical and surgical conferences.
 He holds an MD from the Mayo Clinic, an MPH in Quantitative Methods from Harvard University, an MBA from Harvard Business School and a BS with honors in Biology (Phi Beta Kappa) from the Schreyer Honors College at the Pennsylvania State University.

 Gregory Fiore MD

-Dr. Fiore is a Co-Founder and is the President and Chief Executive Officer of Sollis Therapeutics.
+Dr. Fiore is a Co-Founder and is the Chief Medical Officer of Sollis Therapeutics.
 He is an entrepreneur and founder of two successful healthcare consulting firms, Fiore Healthcare Advisors and SSI Strategy.
 He was formerly the Chief Medical Officer of The Medicines Company, a global biopharmaceutical company.
 Dr. Fiore previously worked as a Strategy Consultant at McKinsey & Company and has held executive roles in several pharmaceutical / biotechnology companies such as Merck and Abbott Laboratories.

 Dr. Fiore received Internal Medicine training at Harvard Medical School’s Brigham and Women’s Hospital and Pulmonary / Critical Care training in the Harvard Medical School Pulmonary and Critical Care Fellowship Program.
 He received his MD degree and was valedictorian at New York Medical College and received a B.S. degree in Zoology from the University of Rhode Island with honors.